preciousakams/bookApp/README.md

 ## Book List: A book list built with javascript modules.

->This is project built to showcase collections of books, and give users access to add new books or remove an existing book
+>This is project built to showcase a collection of books, and give users access to add new books or remove an existing book

 ## [Click For Live Version](https://kamzzy.github.io/bookApp/)